sagemath/trac_to_gh/Issue 7593.md

 Assignee: @rlmill

 As the title says, this patch implements a function solving the maximum weight matching problem.

+You could be in need of #7270 and GLPK from http://sagemath.org/packages/optional/glpk-4.38.p4.spkg depending on the version of Sage you are using !!!

 Issue created by migration from https://trac.sagemath.org/ticket/7593